Academic integrity

 • Misuse or unauthorised use of technology or equipment.

-To find out more about these breaches and what they mean, complete the Academic Integrity Awareness digital credential.
+To find out more about these breaches and what they mean, complete the Academic Integrity Awareness module.

 When is it okay to use AI tools in my studies?